-- If a student arrives within the first half hour of the session, it is at the teacher's discretion whether the student participates.
-The student must be given the full time of the assessment session and may be working on the assessment later than their peers. - If a student arrives after the first half hour of the session, generally the student will have to complete that day during a make-up session.
+- If a student arrives within the first half hour of the session, it is at the teacher's discretion whether the student participates on that day.
+The student must be given the full time of the assessment session and may be working on the assessment later than their peers. - If a student arrives after the first half hour of the session, generally the student will have to complete that day of the assessment during a make-up session.